BuberryWorldwide/hoang-an-poetry/2012/01-07-2012-the-making-of-the-gorvernment-of-the-united-states-of-america.md

 ---
-title: "The Making Of The Gorvernment Of The United States Of America"
+author: Unknown
+categories: Poetry
 date: 01/07/2012
-categories: Poetry
 layout: post
+title: The Making Of The Gorvernment Of The United States Of America
 ---

 **The Making Of The Gorvernment Of The United States Of America**